 As discussed in prior reports, the State enacted Assembly Bill 1448 on October 11, 2017, authorizing an elderly parole program for inmates age 60 or older who have served at least 25 years of incarceration.
 The State will continue to implement the Court-ordered elderly parole process until this matter is terminated or the February 10, 2014 Order is modified.

-4. Male Community Reentry Programs: Contracts for the San Diego, San Francisco, Los Angeles, Kern County, and Butte County Male Community Reentry Programs are in place.
+4. Male Community Reentry Programs: Contracts for the San Diego County, Los Angeles County, Kern County, and Butte County Male Community Reentry Programs are in place.
 The State continues to review and refer eligible inmates for placement consideration.
-As of August 14, 2019, 629 inmates are housed in Male Community Reentry Program facilities.
+As of October 9, 2019, 627 inmates are housed in Male Community Reentry Program facilities.
 The State of California’s 2019-2020 Budget includes $7.5 million General Fund for CDCR’s reentry facilities, a portion of which are allocated to expand the Male Community Reentry Program facility in Los Angeles by 10 beds.

 5. Expanded alternative custody program: The State’s expanded alternative custody program for females, Custody to Community Transitional Reentry Program (CCTRP), provides female inmates with a range of rehabilitative services that assist with alcohol and drug recovery, employment, education, housing, family reunification, and social support.
-Female inmates in the CCTRP are housed at facilities located in San Diego, Santa Fe Springs (LA), Bakersfield, Stockton, and Sacramento.
-As of August 14, 2019, 352 female inmates are participating in the CCTRP.
+Female inmates in the CCTRP are housed at facilities located in San Diego, Santa Fe Springs, Bakersfield, Stockton, and Sacramento.
+As of October 9, 2019, 339 female inmates are participating in the CCTRP.
 The State of California’s 2019-2020 Budget includes $7.5 million General Fund for CDCR’s reentry facilities, a portion of which are allocated to establish two new 60-bed female CCTRP facilities in Los Angeles and Riverside.